-With SMS Authentication, you’ll be sent a SMS to your device whenever CoinJar requires authentication.
+With SMS authentication, you’ll be sent a SMS to your device whenever CoinJar requires authentication.
 Enter this code into CoinJar and you’ll be able to proceed.
 SMS delivery can be slow and may be unreliable when travelling abroad or in areas with limited reception.
-SMS is also considered to be less secure than TOTP.
+SMS is also considered to be less secure than authenticator apps.
 If a third party is able to impersonate you, they can contact your mobile carrier to arrange for your mobile number (and SMS messages) to be redirected to their own sim card/phone.
 Additionally, because SMS messages are unencrypted, maintenance personnel and any number of other internal team members at your mobile carrier can access your SMS content.

 Adding Enhanced Security to your CoinJar